Allar/allar.github.io/_posts/2014-09-25-Setup-Perforce-Digital.md

 > ![DigitalOcean Root Email](/assets/DigitalOcean_RootEmail.PNG)

-To access your DigitalOcrean droplet you will need to [SSH](http://en.wikipedia.org/wiki/Secure_Shell) into it.
+To access your DigitalOcean droplet you will need to [SSH](http://en.wikipedia.org/wiki/Secure_Shell) into it.
 Basically, this is a way to remote control a server but instead of seeing any form of user interface you can only interact with its shell/terminal/command prompt.
 The easiest way to do this is to download a program named [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 On the downloads page, all you need is `putty.exe`.
 If you are on OS X, [use this instead](http://kb.mediatemple.net/questions/1599).

 1. Once you load PuTTY, enter your droplet's IP address in the Host Name box and click Open.
 2. A PuTTY Security Alert will pop up asking if you trust the host.
 Hit Yes.